-- Hair must be short and neat; back with a slope.
+- Hair must be short; back with a slope.

 - Hair must not cover the ear and the fringes are not to touch the eyebrows.

-- Hair must not be tinted, dyed or gelled.
+- Hair must not be tinted or dyed.

-- No punky or spiky hairstyle is allowed.
+- No punky (eg: undercut), spiky and permed hairstyles are allowed.

 - Facial hair is not allowed.
 Boys are expected to keep a clean-shaven look at all times.

-- Hair must not be tinted, dyed or gelled.
+- Hair must not be tinted or dyed.

 - Hair that is longer than the upper end of the collar must be tied up neatly.